 Peer Support

-At MS Ireland, we recognise the importance of connecting with others who understand the experience of living with MS. Peer support is a key part of how we support our community.
+At MS Ireland, we recognise how meaningful it can be to connect with others who understand what it’s like to live with MS. Peer support is a key part of how we support our community.

 How you can connect